The Last Will and Testament of Michael Jackson

 Other Provisions of the Will

 John Branca, a longtime attorney for the Jackson family, was named to serve as co-executor of the estate along with music executive John McClain and accountant Barry Siegel.
-But Mr. Siegel signed a letter on August 26, 2003 in which he declined to serve, so only John Branca and John McClain were appointed.
+Only John Branca and John McClain were appointed.

 Michael Jackson's mother, Katherine Jackson, was named as the guardian for Jackson's minor children.
 If Katherine Jackson was unable or unwilling to serve as the children's guardian, Diana Ross—yes, that Diana Ross—was named to serve as the backup guardian.